Women in Animation

-Women in Animation (WIA) is a non-profit organization with the purpose of furthering, promoting, and supporting female animators in the art, science and business of animation.
+WIA (originally Women in Animation) is a non-profit organization with the purpose of furthering, promoting, and supporting female animators in the art, science and business of animation.
 WIA helps young female artists to find a place in the business world.
-WIA has chapters in Los Angeles, San Francisco, New York City, Dublin, Pune, and Toronto.
+WIA has chapters in San Francisco, New York City, Dublin, Pune, and Toronto.
 WIA states that the lack of an equal number of women and men in the animation profession is because "there has been very little work to intentionally change the status quo."
 In order to help women assess the animation profession, WIA has created a mentorship program, a voice over group, a scholarship, talks, and events.
 The organization is currently led by its president, Margaret Dean.

 History

 WIA was founded in 1995 by producer and journalist Rita Street and animator Phyllis Craig.
 Craig had worked in several animation studios like Disney, Hanna-Barbera and Marvel, taking numerous roles as a painter, inker, and color key artist.
 She spoke about having difficulty becoming an animator in Disney, due to the common belief that only men can be animators, and women be strictly painters and inkers.
 After Craig's death on May 18, 1997, WIA created a scholarship called "The Phyllis Craig Scholarship Fund".
 Margaret Dean and Kristy Scanlan took over as co-presidents of WIA in 2013, increasing the membership from 120 to 800 active members in January 2015.
 Currently, Dean is the president of WIA.
 WIA has since created more programs, one called "50/50 by 2025", a pledge people can sign to show support for closing the job gap for women in the animation industry.
 Another pledge, called the "Animation Studio Anti-Harassment Pledge" (ASAP), advocates for safer and nondiscriminatory workplaces for women animators.
 WIA also holds yearly mentorship programs, where mentees can apply to learn from animators experienced in the industry.